k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: racial drow were unaffected by hates_light(), gremlins fleeing from sources of darkness
 - Fix: celestial dragon scales/dragon-scaled armor and flying
+- Fix: crash when throwing and hitting a monster with a cream pie or most spit-based objects